Measure detuning induced by flux pulse

 FluxGate runcard inputs.

-duration_min: int
+duration_min: float

 Minimum flux pulse duration.

-duration_max: int
+duration_max: float

 Maximum flux duration start.

-duration_step: int
+duration_step: float

 Flux pulse duration step.